-- 3.7.1.1.
-To encourage the orderly development of the Township thereby avoiding unnecessary financial hardship on the Township. - 3.7.1.2.
-To ensure that all development is adequately serviced with water and sewage services, that servicing options are considered in planning for

-- new development or redevelopment and that the servicing is environmentally sustainable over the long-term. - 3.7.1.3.
-To ensure that where large scale development is proposed overall servicing, stormwater management, and transportation studies are prepared and submitted to the satisfaction of the Township and relevant approval agencies prior to proceeding with development approvals. - 3.7.1.4.
-To consider the use of communal water and/or sewage systems in those areas where private servicing is shown to be ineffective subject to demonstrated financial viability and where required, the entering into of a responsibility agreement or municipal ownership and operation where required. - 3.7.1.5.
-To encourage the planned compatible development of utility corridors in a manner which minimizes the disruption of both the natural and man-made environment. - 3.7.1.6.
-To promote waste management initiatives which support the principles of waste reduction, re-use and recycling.
+- To encourage the orderly development of the Township thereby avoiding unnecessary financial hardship on the Township. - To ensure that all development is adequately serviced with Sewage and water services, that servicing options are considered in planning for new development or redevelopment and that the servicing is environmentally sustainable over the long-term. - 3.7.1.3.
+To ensure that where large scale development is proposed overall servicing, stormwater management, and transportation studies are prepared and submitted to the satisfaction of the Township and relevant approval agencies prior to proceeding with development approvals. - 37.14.
+To consider the use of communal water and/or sewage systems in those areas where private servicing is shown to be ineffective subject to demonstrated financial viability and where required, the entering into of a responsibility agreement or municipal ownership and operation where required. - 37.15.
+To encourage the planned compatible development of utility corridors in a manner which minimizes the disruption of both the natural and man-made environment. - To promote waste management initiatives which support the principles of waste reduction, re-use and recycling. - 37.1.7.
+To promote Low Impact Development (LID) and other innovative stormwater management approaches to minimize the impacts of climate change.